Permanent Sportsbook Opens in DC Arena; More to Come Across US

 Soon, placing a bet at a game will be as routine as grabbing a beer and hot dog.

 The William Hill sportsbook at the Capital One Arena in Washington D.C., which had a ribbon-cutting Wednesday, is the first of its kind in the U.S., but it surely will not be the last.
 Far from it.
-In a few years, it’ll be hard to find a pro sports venue in any jurisdiction that has legalized sports betting that doesn’t have a sportsbook either inside, or connected, or steps from the front door.
+In a few years, it’ll be hard to find a pro sports venue in any jurisdiction that has legalized sports betting that doesn’t have a sportsbook either inside, connected, or steps from the front door.

-However, for the time being, the Capital One Arena, home to the NBA Washington Wizards and NHL Washington Capitals — all owned by Ted Leonsis — is the trailblazer for having a permanent sportsbook.
+However, for the time being, the Capital One Arena, home to the NBA Washington Wizards and NHL Washington Capitals—all owned by Ted Leonsis—is the trailblazer for having a permanent sportsbook.
 Although the ribbon-cutting was Wednesday, the distinction comes with an asterisk since William Hill had been operating a placeholder sportsbook at the arena since last fall.

-Corporate heavyweights attending were Leonsis — who also owns the WNBA Mystics, oversees Monumental Sports & Entertainment, and has extended investments in a myriad of sports wagering/entertainment enterprises — as well as Tom Reeg, CEO of Caesars Entertainment, which recently purchased William Hill.
-To be clear, William Hill, under the leadership of then-U.S. CEO Joe Asher, began the Capital One project before Caesars’ involvement.
+Corporate heavyweights attending were Leonsis—who also owns the WNBA Mystics, oversees Monumental Sports & Entertainment, and has extended investments in a myriad of sports wagering/entertainment enterprises—and Tom Reeg, CEO of Caesars Entertainment, which recently purchased William Hill.

-At some point, William Hill’s sportsbooks will be rebranded as Caesars sportsbook.
+At some point, William Hill’s sportsbooks will be rebranded as Caesars Sportsbook.

 “This is the first step in the reinvention of the role arenas play in the community, in the city and how we can get closer to our customers," Leonsis said.
 "Our (TV) network partners that we have on the screens, all of the sports, they are so happy that sports gaming has been approved and that it’s moving state-by-state, municipality-by-municipality."